 Perhaps the ultimate irony is the fact that without antibiotics factory farms could not exist, yet once antibiotic resistance is complete the animals on those farms will also not respond to drugs.
 It will mean the end of factory farming, but by then it would also herald the post-antibiotic age for the human race.

-On a global scale, the US and China are the largest users of antibiotics for food production.
+Three-quarters of all antibiotics sold on Earth are used in animals raised for food.
+The US and China are the largest users of antibiotics for food production.
 According to the Food and Drug Administration (FDA), 80 per cent of the total antibiotic use in the US is in agriculture, with pigs and poultry receiving five to 10 times more antibiotics than cows and sheep.

 In 2017, of the 773 tonnes of antibiotics dispensed in the UK, 36 per cent were sold for use in animals (of which less than 10 per cent were used in companion animals and horses) the remaining 64 per cent were for human use.
 A lower proportion than in many other countries, but still a considerable amount (226 tonnes in 2018).